bic-berkeley/psych-214-fall-2016/_sources/projects.txt

 We'll ask you to start thinking about your project in the first class.

 * September 30 : deadline for choosing a mentor;
-* October 17 : pitch project to the class;
+* October 17 : project pitches to the class.
+Each group makes a 10 minute presentation describing:

+  * the dataset;
+  * any exploration you have already done;
+  * your initial plan of investigation.

 * December 5 : project presentation;
 * December 17 : final project submission.